bgsulz/bgsulz.github.io/docs/pages/about.markdown

 - Instrumental compilation ["!"]({% post_url /projects/2018-07-01-exclamation-mark %})
 - and more!

-Independent video game developer.
-Skilled in Unity/C#, Java, Python.
-Experienced digital musician/composer/sound designer for theater and film.
-Skilled in Ableton Live, Logic Pro.

 ### Education
-Bachelor of Arts, Music - Wesleyan University Recipient of Leavell Memorial Prize from Music Department
+Bachelor of Arts, Music - Wesleyan University\
+Recipient of Leavell Memorial Prize from Music Department\
 Grade: GPA 3.95